munkybutt/SkinPlusPlus/README.md

 🔥 This means it is fast 🔥

-Take 3DsMax as an example, to get from a numpy ndarray to 3DsMax SDK Tab it requires the following steps:
+Take 3DsMax as an example, to get from a numpy `ndarray` to 3DsMax SDK `Tab` it requires the following steps:
 - ndarray -(copy)-> py list -(copy)-> mxs Array -(copy)-> Tab -> set weights.

 Compared to the SkinPlusPlus approach:
 - ndarray -(reference)-> Eigen Matrix -(copy)-> Tab -> set weights.

-The native approach runs multiple copy operations in python before passing the data to c++.
+The native approach runs multiple copy operations in Python to get the data into a MaxScript `Array` so it can be passed to c++.
 SkinPlusPlus has no copy operations in Python.

 `SkinData` provides attribute access to the raw data with the following properties: